About Lakeland Elementary School

 In 2017, a bond proposal was approved by district voters which included funding for a brand new 4th and 5th Grade elementary building, to be built across the street from Legg Middle School and the Dr. Robert W. Browne Aquatic Center, at the site of the former Coldwater Little League diamonds.
 Ground was officially broken on April 17, 2019.

 The new Lakeland Elementary School opened its doors to students for the first time on April 12, 2021.
+The old Lakeland property was sold to Branch County not long afterwards.

 One thing that we hope won't change, though: the kids of our community will continue to excel at Lakeland!